d99kris/nchat/README.md

     nchat -s

-### 6. How to set up WhatsApp without scanning a QR code?
+### 6. How to set up Telegram / WhatsApp without scanning a QR code?

-By default setting up a WhatsApp account will display a QR code to be scanned using the WhatsApp mobile application on the primary device.
-As an alternative one can set an environment flag to have nchat display a pairing code, to be entered in WhatsApp on the primary device:
+By default setting up a Telegram or WhatsApp account will display a QR code to be scanned using the mobile application on the primary device.
+As an alternative one can set an environment flag to use authentication code (Telegram) or pairing code (WhatsApp) instead:

     USE_PAIRING_CODE=1 nchat -s

-### 7. No QR code is shown when setting up WhatsApp / Signal?
+### 7. No QR code is shown when setting up Telegram / WhatsApp / Signal?

 By default nchat will attempt to detect if the system is capable of viewing images using a GUI image viewer, and if detected (indicated by "has gui" in